Own-Data-Privateer/hoardy-adb/README.md

 - [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) builds on top of `android-backup-extractor` and provides a way to split full-system backup ADB files into per-app pieces.

 - [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) is an older version of `android-backup-toolkit`.

+## Others

+- [This gist by AnatomicJC](https://gist.github.com/AnatomicJC/e773dd55ae60ab0b2d6dd2351eb977c1), among other useful `adb` hacks, shows how to do per-app backups with pure `adb shell` and `adb backup` calls.
+  Though, I think `abarms` is a better solution for this, since invoking `adb backup` repeatedly means you'll have to unlock your phone and press "Back up my data" button on the screen repeatedly, `adb backup` followed by `abarms split` is much more convenient.

+- [ABX](https://github.com/info-lab/ABX) is a Python util that can strip Android Backup headers from unencrypted backup files.
+  So, basically, it's `abarms unwrap` without decryption support.

 ## If you have root on your device